vtboyarc/finetuning/README.md

   --iters 1000

 ## After fine tuning
+note: make sure you use the same model that you ran the fine tuning against
 in: mlx-examples/lora
 copy the adapters.npz from the mlx-examples/lora directory.
 This is the results of your fine tuning you ran above!